How long could you go without clean water?

 As Rhoda explains: “The water was really bad.
 Sometimes, you could see the germs with your own eyes.
 We were supposed to add chemicals to clean it, but we were so poor, we couldn’t afford them.
 People were getting diarrhea, dysentery, and even cholera.”

-After UNICEF dug a much deeper well in 2011 to reach clean water, Tamadani and his family were able to get 100 liters of safe water daily for bathing, cooking, drinking, and washing clothes and dishes.
-Now, in 2015, Rhoda says, “People don’t get sick because of the water [anymore].”
+After UNICEF dug a much deeper well to reach clean water, Tamadani and his family were able to get 100 liters of safe water daily for bathing, cooking, drinking, and washing clothes and dishes.
+Now, Rhoda says, “People don’t get sick because of the water [anymore].”